What Is A Vanishing Point In Art? (Guide With Examples)

 What Is A Vanishing Point?

 The Vanishing Point is a dot in an image, where all objects eventually converge to.
+It appears as a point in the horizon line where parallel lines appear to meet!

 This is one of the most important elements when using perspective since it’s the vanishing point, along with the horizon, that decides how all objects and elements will be presented throughout the picture.